nilcons/crypto-key-derivation/README.md

 `x2xlm.py`: stdin is an xprv or an xpub, output is an XLM private key or address.

+`tools/xkeydump.py`: stdin is an xprv or an xpub, stdout is human readable dump.

 Examples:

     $ ./seed2xprv.py <<< 000102030405060708090a0b0c0d0e0f